Revolutionary Communist Party Stirs Up Riots in Chicago Over Cop Shooting

 THE TRUTH ABOUT THE CHICAGO UNREST OVER COPS KILLING A BLACK MAN

-Police officers shot an armed black bad guy who reached for his gun, probably to kill them.
-The police shot and killed the man, 37-year old Harith Augustus.
-The police released the body cam footage which shows the man was armed and ready to kill.
+Police officers chased an armed black man in Chicago who reached for a gun in his waistband.
+The police then shot and killed 37-year old Harith Augustus.
+They released the body cam footage which shows Augustus was armed and ready to kill the officers.

-Do look at the videos released by police and the protests to follow.
+Do look at the videos of the body cam footage released by police and the protests that followed to get the full picture.

-It made no difference at all to the Democrat revolutionaries.
-The protesters showed up and then they got rowdy, screaming cops are shooting down unarmed black men.
+The proof that this was a legitimate shooting made no difference at all to the Democrat revolutionaries protesting.
+The protesters/rioters showed up and then they got rowdy, screaming that cops are shooting down unarmed black men.
 They chanted like trained drones.

 What the media is not mentioning is the fact that many in the crowd are members of The Revolutionary Communist Party.